-- 1. Taking a Seat: Passengers entering the school bus should take their assigned seat quickly and remain seated.
-They should refrain from moving around in the bus when it is in motion. - 2.
-Opening Windows: Passengers must ask the driver for permission if a window needs to be opened. - 3.
-Keeping Inside: Passengers must keep their head, arms and feet inside the bus at all times. - 4.
-Throwing Objects, Shouting, and Waving: Objects should never be thrown about in the bus or out of the window.
-Passengers should not shout and wave to pedestrians or occupants of other vehicles from bus windows. - 5.
-Eating: Passengers should never eat or drink on the school bus.
-Eating on a school bus can be dangerous. - 6.
-Keeping the Aisle Clear: Passengers should never pile books, musical instruments, lunch boxes or other objects in the bus aisle.
-If personal belongings are carried, they should be kept on the lap or put under the seat.
-Arms and legs must be kept out of the aisle when possible. - 7.
-Indecent Language, Tobacco: Passengers must not use profane, indecent language or use tobacco products while riding on a bus.
+- 1. Taking a Seat: - Take your assigned seat quickly. - Remain seated at all times. - Stay seated (refrain from moving) while the bus is in motion. - 2.
+Window Protocol: - Bus windows should remain up/closed and secured. - Windows can only be opened with the driver's permission. - 3.
+Remain Inside the Bus: - Keep head, arms and feet inside the bus at all times. - 4.
+Throwing Objects, Shouting and Waving: - Keep all objects inside the bus and away from the windows. - Do not shout or wave to pedestrians or occupants of other vehicles from the bus windows.

+5. Keep all Food and Drink Containers Closed:

+• Passengers should never eat or drink on the school bus - it can be dangerous.

+6. Keeping the Aisle Clear:
-- 8. Diverting the Driver's Attention: Passengers shall not be loud, boisterous or distract the driver's attention in any other way.
-They shall not talk to the driver, except in an emergency, while he/she is operating the bus. - 9.
-Playing: Playing or scuffling on the school bus will not be tolerated. - 10.
-Railroad Crossings: Passengers must maintain complete silence at all railroad crossings. - 11.
-Emergency Door: Passengers must never tamper with the emergency door or any other part of the bus.
-An open emergency door is very dangerous while the bus is in motion. - 12.
-Care of the Bus: Passengers must never mar or deface the bus in any way.
-They shall not cut or damage seat coverings.
-Passengers are to pay for any damage they cause. - 13.
-Fire Extinguishers and First Aid Supplies: Passengers must never tamper with the fire extinguishers and first aid supplies.
-The fire extinguishers and first aid supplies are placed in the school bus only for the driver to use in an emergency. - 14.
-Bus Assignment: Passengers shall not ride on a school bus unless assigned to it by the principal.

-C. Arrival on the School Grounds

-- 1. Remain Seated: Passengers shall remain seated until the bus reaches the unloading area, has come to a complete stop and the driver has opened the front door. - 2.
-Front Passengers First Off: Passengers shall not rush to get off the bus.
-Passengers in front should move out first.
-They should walk quickly and in an orderly manner to the front, hold the handrail and step out of the bus.
-They must never leave the bus through the emergency door or window except in an emergency. - 3.
-Move Away from Bus: Passengers shall not loiter or play near a stopped bus, but shall walk quickly away from the bus to the school building. - 4.
-Parking Area Restricted: During the school day, all persons shall stay away from the bus parking area.
-They must never re-enter a bus during the school day without permission of the principal, and must never eat lunch or play in a bus. - 5.
-Use Care: Passengers should be careful not to hit the driver or other students with their book bags when entering or exiting the bus.
+- Keep arms and legs out of the aisle. - Keep personal belongings (books, instruments, lunch boxes, etc.) in your lap or under the seat. - Allow people to easily move down the aisle. - 7.
+Indecent Language, Tobacco, Illegal Substances: - Using profanity, inappropriate or indecent language while on the bus is prohibited. - Tobacco, vapes (and all other nicotine products), alcohol, illegal drugs, unauthorized prescription drugs or drug paraphernalia are prohibited on the bus. - 8.
+Diverting/Distracting the Driver's Attention: - Talk quietly to people near you. - Remain seated while the bus is in motion. - Refrain from talking to the driver (except in an emergency) while the bus is in motion. - 9.
+Playing: - Playing, scuffling ("horseplay") while on the bus is prohibited and will not be tolerated. - 10.
+Railroad Crossings: - Maintain complete silence at all railroad crossings. - 11.
+Emergency Door: - Keep away from the emergency door, window and roof exits. - Emergency doors can only be used when directed by the driver or school administrators. - 12.
+Care of the Bus: - Passengers must never mar or deface the bus in any way. - Passengers must never cut or damage seat coverings. - Passengers will pay for any damage they cause. - 13.
+Fire Extinguishers and First Aid Supplies: - Passengers must never tamper with fire extinguishers and first aid supplies. - Fire extinguishers and first aid supplies should only be touched and utilized by the driver. - 14.
+Bus Assignment: - Passengers shall not ride on a school bus unless assigned to it by the principal. - To ride a different bus or to exit at a different stop, permission must be provided by the principal or assistant principal. - C. Arrival on the School Grounds - 1.
+Remain Seated: - Passengers shall remain seated until the bus reaches the unloading area, has come to a complete stop and the driver has opened the front door. - 2.
+Exiting Bus in an Orderly Manner: - Passengers shall not rush to unload, but should walk in a quick and orderly manner to the front, hold the handrail and step out of the bus. - Passengers should keep objects and belongings out of the aisle. - Passengers must never leave the bus through the emergency door or window (except in an emergency). - Passengers should be careful to not hit the driver or other students with their book bags when exiting.

+3. Move Safely Away from Bus:

+- Passengers shall not loiter or play near a stopped bus. - Passengers shall move quickly away from the bus and walk to their assigned area (school building).

+4. Parking Area Restricted:

+- All persons must stay away from the bus parking area during the school day. - Permission from an administrator is required to re-enter the bus during the school day.